 However, for those people with a continuing need of medical supervised exercise, they’ll find it in Phase 4.

 Vascular Rehabilitation is a walking program that is a part of the Cardiac Rehabilitation program offered at McLeod.
-This program provides comprehensive care to our vascular patients.
-Patients referred to McLeod Vascular Rehabilitation will work with a team of health care professionals who will develop an individualized walking program designed to meet the individual goals and needs of the participant.READ MORE
+Patients referred to McLeod Vascular Rehabilitation will work with a team of health care professionals, who will develop an individualized walking program designed to meet the goals and needs of the participant.READ MORE

 The McLeod Vascular Rehabilitation program can: